nikitavoloboev/data/docs/relationships/sex.md

 [Come as You Are](https://www.goodreads.com/en/book/show/22609341) is great book.

-[SKYN Ultra Thin](https://skynfeel.com/collections/elite) make nice condoms.
-Although it's best to get tested and use other birth controls like [NuvaRing](https://www.nuvaring.com/) once you find a [stable partner](relationships.md).
+[SKYN Ultra Thin](https://skynfeel.com/collections/elite) are least bad condoms I found.
+It's best to get tested though and use other birth controls like [NuvaRing](https://www.nuvaring.com/) once you find a [stable partner](relationships.md).

 ## Notes